sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/create-dataset.rst

 Create Dataset
 ==========
+This node creates a dataset of specified rows and 9 pre-defined columns.

 Below is a sample workflow which contains the Create Dataset processor in Fire Insights.
 It demonstrates the usage of Create Dataset node to create a dataset of specified rows and 9 pre-defined columns.